Project X (1968 film): Plot

-As the days tick down until the East destroys the West, Hagen comes into contact with a futuristic factory worker named Karen Summers (Greta Baldwin) who causes slight anachronistic errors with the 1960s facade.
+As the days tick down until the East destroys the West, Hagen comes into contact with a futuristic factory worker named Karen Summers who causes slight anachronistic errors with the 1960s facade.
 An unseen sniper scares her off, leaving Hagen suspicious but none the wiser about the facade he is experiencing.
-The government finds and detains Karen but tension mounts as not only has Hagen not divulged the secret they need but another agent, the unseen sniper, a man known as Gregory Gallea (Monte Markham), enters the scene in an attempt to coax the memories out of Hagen.
+The government finds and detains Karen but tension mounts as not only has Hagen not divulged the secret they need but another agent, the unseen sniper, a man known as Gregory Gallea, enters the scene in an attempt to coax the memories out of Hagen.
 His intention is to obtain the prized info so he can double-cross the U. S. government.
 Gallea has been gone for two years and presumed dead, apparently killed in action while keeping tabs on Sino-Asia.
 It was he who helped Hagen escape Sino-Asia.

 The memory viewing and holographic machinery unleashes a mental power in Hagen.
 The mental power creates an energy field that kills Gallea in a spectacular display of light and fury.
 His death however becomes the key the scientists were looking for.
 They extract Gallea's brain from his body, and, while keeping it alive in a nutrient tank, perform the same brain reading exercise on it as they did with Hagen.
 Gallea's memories show how the Sino-Asians plan on destroying the West.
 Gallea injected Hagen Arnold with a myriad of medieval diseases which will, in fourteen days, make him a living plague bomb capable of spreading the diseases throughout the U. S., thus effectively destroying it from within.

-The lead scientist, Crowther (Henry Jones), recalls that Arnold was in cryo-suspension most of the fourteen-day period, so there is still time to immunize him and save the West.
+The lead scientist, Crowther, recalls that Arnold was in cryo-suspension most of the fourteen-day period, so there is still time to immunize him and save the West.
 They do so while he is unconscious and then implant a third identity into him, one in which he is living in the future, and happily married to the beautiful Karen Summers.
 Arnold wakes up in a bright and happy new future, a married man who will be allowed by the state to have two children with his new wife.